British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 1. Landlord Entry

-As a landlord, you have a right to enter your tenant’s rented unit.
-However, to do so, you must keep in mind a couple of essential things.
-For one, you must provide the tenant with proper notification.
+Landlords have a right to enter the tenant’s rented unit.
+However, to do so, landlords must keep in mind a couple of essential things.
+For one, landlords must provide the tenant with proper notification.
 That is, a notice of at least 24 hours prior to entering their rented unit.

-And two, you must have a legitimate reason for the entry.
+And two, landlords must have a legitimate reason for the entry.
 Examples include: to inspect the unit, to complete repairs or maintenance, or to show the unit to prospective buyers or tenants.

 business professional (1)